Arnór Borg Guðjohnsen

-Arnór Borg Guðjohnsen (born 16 September 2000) is an Icelandic footballer who plays for Víkingur Reykjavík as a midfielder.
+Arnór Borg Guðjohnsen (born 16 September 2000) is an Icelandic footballer who plays as a midfielder for Vestri, on a loan from FH.

 Club career

-Guðjohnsen signed for Welsh club Swansea City from Breiðablik in July 2017.
+Arnór signed for Welsh club Swansea City from Breiðablik in July 2017.
 He became a regular player for their under-18 Academy side.
-He suffered an injury in April 2019, and was out of action for 7 months before returning to play in December 2019.
+He suffered a series of injuries in April 2019, and was out of action for 7 months before returning to play in December 2019.

 In May 2020 he returned to Iceland to train, and signed for Fylkir in June 2020, after being released by Swansea.

 In September 2021 it was announced that he would transfer to Víkingur Reykjavík for the 2022 season.

+In 2023, he signed for Icelandic side FH on loan, and in 2024 made the transfer permanent.

+In April 2025, he joined Vestri on a loan.
+On 22 August 2025, he won the Icelandic Cup with Vestri.

 International career

 In September 2018 he was called up by the Icelandic under-19 team.

 Playing style

 He has described Gylfi Sigurðsson, a fellow Icelandic player who also played for Swansea City, as his idol.
-Like Sigurðsson he plays behind the strikers.
+Like Sigurðsson, he plays behind the strikers as an advanced midfielder.

 Personal life

-His father Arnór and half-brother Eiður were both footballers, as are Eiður's son Sveinn Aron, and Andri.
+His father Arnór and half-brother Eiður were both footballers, as are Eiður's sons Sveinn Aron, Andri and Daníel.